scripting/wpIdentity/worknotes.md

 #### 4/28/25; 9:02:20 AM by DW

+Rewrote the websocket code to use the <a href="https://www.npmjs.com/package/ws">ws package</a> instead of the "nodejs-websocket".
+As promised by all my chatbot ai friends, it fixed a big problem, and promises to work better with everything.
+Esp important for networking software. ;-)

 Fixed a problem in convertSite where the server would crash if it was converting a site that was not running on wordpress.com.
 The problem is that such sites don't contain an options object.

 #### 4/27/25; 4:57:44 PM by DW